Configuring a processing cluster on AWS

 - A user with GKE Administrator privileges.
 These privileges are only necessary for the setup portion.

 - Prerequisites for migration.
 See Prerequisites for migrating Linux VMs using AWS processing clusters for more.

-- AWS IAM Roles, IAM users, and Access Policies deployed on the AWS account for use by Migrate for Anthos and GKE.
+- AWS IAM Roles, IAM users, and Access Policies deployed on the AWS account for use by Migrate to Containers.
 See Configuring AWS IAM groups and instance roles for more.

 Creating Anthos clusters on AWS

 Because of the many options you have when installing Anthos clusters on AWS, see the installation information in the Anthos clusters on AWS documentation to install your cluster.